 Source: W3Techs

-Earlier in the year, the security firm Securi has released a report on WordPress vulnerability of users.
-The report noted that any WordPress Plugin or theme that leverages the genericons package is vulnerable to a DOM-based Cross-Site Scripting (XSS) vulnerability due to an insecure file included with genericons.
-So far, the JetPack plugin (reported to have over 1 million active installs) and the TwentyFifteen theme (installed by default) are found to be vulnerable.
-This led WordPress to issue a warning to hosting companies like GoDaddy among others.
+Earlier in the year, a report from security firm Securi surfaced pertaining to the vulnerabilities of WordPress users.
+The findings revealed that any WordPress Plugin or theme that leverages the genericons package is susceptible to a DOM-based Cross-Site Scripting (XSS) vulnerability due to an unsecured file included with genericons.
+Leading security concerns, plugins like JetPack (with over 1 million active installs) and the default-installed theme, TwentyFifteen, were found thus susceptible.
+This consequently warranted a warning to hosting companies such as GoDaddy from WordPress.

 Discover more from TechBooky